Appearance

 I wanted to use the compositor like cops; do some quick alterations to textures on disk, write em out.
 I flipped to the compositing desktop, put down an image node, loaded an image from disk, and couldn't work out why I couldn't see the image in either the background of the comp window or the image viewer.

 Clever clogs and my Blender agony aunt Hallam Roberts came to the rescue.
-For reasons I don't fully understand, the default composite output node doesn't work with arbitrary inputs.
+The default composite output node doesn't work with arbitrary inputs.
 Put down a viewer node, hey presto, the background wakes up, and if you put an image window into viewing the 'viewer node' texture, you'll see it there too.

 Getting a texture in the material editor into the compositor